paralect/brod/README.md

 public void Send(String message, Int32 partition);

 /// <summary>
-/// Send text message with specified encoding to partition #0
+/// Send text message with specified encoding to partition, that will be selected by Partitioner of this stream
 /// </summary>
 public void Send(String message, Encoding encoding)